 - Rest & Relax – you don’t know when labour will begin but rest and relaxation in those last few weeks is important.
 Eat well, stay hydrated, go for walks, nap if you can and have some early nights.
 We focus so much on how much it might hurt that we can underestimate how exhausting it could be.

 - Read well – a bit of wisdom from Ina May Gaskin and Sheila Kitzinger never does any harm.
-And you can’t go wrong with my Labour & Birth Handbooks, which are practical, realistic and written from an experienced perspective as a busy antenatal teacher.
+And you can’t go wrong with my Practical Guides for Labour & Birth, which are realistic and written from an experienced perspective as a busy antenatal teacher.

 - Think about where you will birth your baby – home, birthing centre, maternity unit.
 Where will you feel safest and with the best options for you?

-- Practice and know how to use your breathing and relax your body.
+- Practice and know how to use your breathing and how to relax your body.
 This is a simple practical skill, it’s beneficial for you and your baby and it’s very effective.

 Labour is about endurance, energy, strength and trust.
-It is both physical and emotional, it can be demanding but let’s not fear it, prepare well for it instead so you can manage expectations and assumptions as well as to gain realistic , practical knowledge and skills.
+It is both physical and emotional, it can be demanding, so prepare well for it so you can manage expectations and assumptions as well as gain realistic , practical knowledge and skills.

 Just get in touch if you have any queries about how to prepare well for the birth of your baby.